 What will you see?

-The majority of users running Internet Explorer versions 7 and 8 (IE7 and IE8), Mozilla Firefox 3, Opera 9.5 and Safari 3.2 will see the following 'traffic light' responses on their address bars:
+The majority of users running Internet Explorer, Mozilla Firefox, Opera and Safari will see the following “traffic light” responses on their address bars.

 - Websites recognised as authenticated will display a GREEN address bar plus a padlock symbol, referencing the certificate and the authenticated website provider